-The USGS coverage for the project area shows Hopkins Creek running along the eastern side of the project property and an unnamed intermittent stream running north to south through the western portion of the project.
-The submitted site plan shows both those streams and two other unnamed streams at the center and eastern side of the project property.
-Although not specifically identified, the site plan shows the 25-foot State Sediment and Erosion Control buffer as well as the 50-foot undisturbed buffer and additional 25-foot (total 75-foot) impervious surface setback required by the City of Dacula Stream Buffer Ordinance.
-No new intrusions (Stanley Road crosses two streams at the edge of the project property) into the buffers are shown on the submitted project plan.
+The USGS coverage for the project area shows Palm Creek running along a short portion of the western/southwestern side of the project property and an unnamed intermittent tributary running along a portion of the southern side of the project property to its confluence with Palm Creek.
+The submitted site plan shows both mapped streams as well as an unnamed intermittent stream on either side of the existing lake and running along the western side of the property before it joins Palm Creek.
+The site plan shows and identifies the 25-foot State Sediment and Erosion Control buffer as well as the 50foot undisturbed buffer and additional 25-foot (total 75-foot) impervious surface setback required by the City of Dacula Stream Buffer Ordinance on all streams except for the portion of the intermittent stream upstream of the existing lake.
+While this is in an open space area, the 25-foot State buffer should be shown on this portion of the stream.
+The City buffers should also be shown if the stream meets the minimum requirements of the City of Dacula buffer ordinance.
+Except for walking trails, which are allowed in the buffers under the City ordinance, no intrusions into the mapped buffers are shown on the submitted project plan.
+However, some of the proposed development on the plans is very close to the 75foot setback in several areas on the site plan.
+The City ordinance also requires that grading and earthmoving be minimized within the 75-foot setback.
+Grading within the setback may require variances from the City, as would any impervious intrusions.
 Any unmapped streams on the property may be subject to the City of Dacula Stream Buffer Ordinance and State 25-foot Sediment and Erosion Control buffer.
-Any unmapped waters of the state will also be subject to the State 25-foot Sediment and Erosion Control buffer.
+Any unmapped waters of the state will also be subject to the State 25foot Sediment and Erosion Control buffer.